ymerejsasnak/whack-a-mole/README.md

 TO DO:

--finish end game code (option to reload? or auto reload? or what?)
+-finish end game code --- simple solution: just hide remaining moles so user can view scores and reload at their leisure

 -fix display so the status labels don't move when the numbers increase (ie 99 to 100)